shaulamarquez/Regional-Sales-Dashboard/README.md

 This dataset was created to simulate realistic sales patterns in the beverage industry, highlighting important factors like regional preferences, seasonal fluctuations, and customer segmentation.
 It features both Business-to-Business (B2B) and Business-to-Consumer (B2C) transactions, making it adaptable for a variety of analytical purposes.

+## Project Highlights:
+- Built an interactive dashboard tailored to FMCG marketing use cases.

+- Processed and cleaned a large dataset with over 17 million records using Microsoft SQL Server.

+- Visualized clean, structured data in Microsoft Power BI, focusing on actionable insights.

 This project is an overview of a yearly revenue of 14 regions in Germany from 2021 - 2023:

 - Baden-Wurttemberg